-NS: Before they reach the age of accountability—before they can fully understand and grasp the consequences and rewards of their actions—young children are reactive, and parents at this stage are more protective.
+NS: Before they reach the age of accountability—when they fully understand the consequences of their actions—young children are reactive.
+At this stage, parents are more protective.
 It’s pointless to reason with a three-year-old.
 When children get a sense of who they are and start understanding the consequences of their choices, we parents can start asserting ourselves more and begin to equip our children for life in the 4 aspects.

 Enjoy the rest of this post by visiting SingleMatters.com.